-Whether you realise or not, and quite naturally when groups of people form, there will be someone who will stand out and look to lead the group forward.
+Whether you realise it or not, and quite naturally when groups of people form, there will be someone who will stand out and look to lead the group forward.

-Both in business and in community the importance of leadership cannot be underestimated as it is essential to provide guidance towards a goal.
+Both in business and in the community the importance of leadership cannot be underestimated as it is essential to provide guidance towards a goal.

-Take for example a group of people want to cross a river and all jump in and hope for the best?
+Take for example a group of people who want to cross a river and all jump in and hope for the best.
 Now consider if two of those people can’t swim, one is scared of water and the rest are strong swimmers.
 Then the river rises, and someone gets into trouble?

 With all of those variables, there is every chance that someone will drown and not everyone will reach the other side.
-But, what if one of the strong swimmers realises the situation and starts to create a plan.
+But, what if one of the strong swimmers realises the situation and starts to create a plan?

 Leadership is important in all situations when a common goal has to be reached when there are multiple parties involved.
-When you take all of the strengths and weaknesses, the personality types and needs, the leader’s role is to use their skills of negotiation, understanding, questioning and planning to ensure all parties feel part of the process and are clear how they work together in spite of their individual needs.
+When you take all of the strengths and weaknesses, the personality types and needs, the leader’s role is to use their skills of negotiation, understanding, questioning, and planning to ensure all parties feel part of the process and are clear about how they work together in spite of their individual needs.

 Anyone can be a leader at any time from school kids in the playground planning a soccer match to a team leader managing a project from start to completion.
-The importance comes from those involved having a central figure or figures to check progress against and to seek guidance and support and the circumstances move forward.
+The importance comes from those involved having a central figure or figures to check progress against and to seek guidance and support as the circumstances move forward.

 If we understand the role of the leader, it is also important to understand what they actually do in that role.
 While not a definitive list, as the role of a leader changes in each situation, the demands of a leader can include some of the following:

 - A leader will initiate action, it’s in the name really.
 Humans are pre-disposed to follow, so a leader will by definition show the group where the starting point is.